microsoft/vscode-docs/docs/java/java-linting.md

 ## Formatter

-Basically, you can use `Format Document` command to format a Java file.
-If you didn't specify a formatter profile before, the Java file will be formatted with default settings.
+You can use `Format Document` command to format a Java file.
+If you didn't specify a formatter profile before, the Java file will be formatted using default settings.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-linting/formatting.mp4" type="video/mp4">